sfcal/homelab/docker/exe/README.md

 # Build the container
-docker build -t homelab-infra -f Dockerfile .
+docker build -t homelab-exe -f Dockerfile .

 # Run the container with your repo mounted
 docker run -it --rm \